hynek/svcs/docs/core-concepts.md

 The type and content of the annotated metadata ("secondary") are not important to *svcs*, as long as the whole type is hashable.

 ::: {note}
-- As of Pyright 1.1.402, the NewType approach [doesn't pass the type checker anymore](https://github.com/microsoft/pyright/discussions/10596).
+- As of Pyright 1.1.402, the NewType approach that we used to recommend [doesn't pass the type checker anymore](https://github.com/microsoft/pyright/discussions/10596).
   Unless a better solution is found earlier, it looks like such kind of functionality won't work until {pep}`747` has passed and is widely implemented.
+  We're tracking this in [#128](https://github.com/hynek/svcs/issues/128).
 - The {pep}`695` {keyword}`type` keyword is currently not supported and we weren't able to figure out how to support it.
   It looks like this also will require at least {pep}`747` to be workable.
 :::